aleen42/PersonalWiki/Programming/JavaScript/Framework/react/forms/forms.md

 }
 ```

 However, in React, the value should always be `Untitled`, no matter what the user has changed.
+Therefore, the state of the view has kept in consistent.